bloominstituteoftechnology/Sprint-Challenge--Algorithms/README.md

 It is recommended that you allot about 1 and a half hours for this portion of the Sprint Challenge.

 #### Task 1.
-Implement Depth-First and Breadth-First Traversal on the Binary Search Tree Class
+Implement Depth-First or Breadth-First Traversal on the Binary Search Tree Class

 Navigate into the `ex1` directory in the `data_structures` directory.
 Inside, you'll see the `binary-search-tree.py` file with a complete implementation of the binary search tree class.
 Your first task is to implement either `depth_first_for_each` or `breadth_first_for_each` on the `BinarySearchTree` class: